All Episodes

 I agree, but you know what?

-Just uh I agree with you one hundred percent, except for the fact that we keep uh Well then Francisco, why don't you say it?
+I agree with you 100%, except for the fact that we keep just in the 60 seconds.

-You're in the media, you're on five hundred and sixty stations right now around the country.
+You're on 560 stations right now around the country.

-Why don't you they you're a leading spokesperson on the issue of immigration?
+Why don't you, you're a leading spokesperson on the issue of immigration.

 Why don't you say that the president did an amazing job in Puerto Rico, just like he did in Texas and Florida, and then we'll move on.

-I assume they from everything I can tell FEMA's done a wonderful job.
+I assume from everything I can tell, FEMA's done a wonderful job.

-With stay stay up and do your job and let race issue off to the side.
+Stay up, but do your job and let the race issue off to the side.

-The more we talk about it, we don't even we shouldn't even be talking about Hispanics.
+The more we talk about it, we shouldn't even be talking about Hispanic or Brown.

 Francisco ignore it.

-I've known you for years, and I know you well enough to know that if somebody attacked you and somebody called you racist, which by the way is one of the worst things you can say about somebody, because it's it basically saying you're evil and ignorant and not a and a horrible person and uh and and just stupid on top of it.
+I've known you for years, and I know you well enough to know that if somebody attacked you and somebody called you racist, which, by the way, is one of the worst things you can say about somebody because it's basically saying you're evil and ignorant and not a horrible person and just stupid on top of it.

-If somebody called you that, why wouldn't you wouldn't defend yourself?
+If somebody called you that, why wouldn't you defend yourself?

 I would.

-No, because he why is he defending himself against the mayor of a city in Puerto Rico?
+No, because why is he defending himself against the mayor of a city in Puerto Rico?

-He has built this this this mayor that wants to run for governor into an international figure just from by his tweets.
+He has built this mayor that wants to run for governor into an international figure just by his tweets.

-Francisco, forty-six percent of Puerto Ricans are on some type of welfare.
+Francisco, 46% of Puerto Ricans are on some type of welfare.

-Sixty-five per sixty-five thousand Puerto Ricans left last year to come either to Florida where I'm at, or to Orlando.
+65,000 Puerto Ricans left last year to come either to Florida, where I'm at, or to Orlando.

-So the United States government, whether it's Trump or Bush or Clinton or Ford or Nixon and O'Cover has been extremely generous with the island of Puerto Rico.
+So the United States government, whether it's Trump or Bush or Clinton or Ford or Nixon or whomever, has been extremely generous with the island of Puerto Rico.

-We Cuban Americans, I know I was I my parents will fled Cuba and went to Puerto Rico because it was a United States protectorate.
+We Cuban Americans, I know my parents fled Cuba and went to Puerto Rico because it was a United States protectorate.

 So I think Puerto Ricans should be very grateful to what the United States government has done.